Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Simulations and Data Constraints

 There are five different kinds of SMBH observables in our compiled dataset: quasar luminosity functions (QLFs), quasar probability distribution functions (QPDFs), active black hole mass functions (ABHMFs), the local SMBH mass--bulge mass (\mbh{}--\mbulge{}) relation, and the observed SMBH mass distribution of high redshift bright quasars.
 These SMBH data are summarized in Table \ref{t:agn_data} (QLFs, QPDFs, and ABHMFs) and Table \ref{t:bhbm_data} (\mbh{}--\mbulge{}).

 We have used bolometric quasar luminosity functions (QLFs) at $z=0-5$ from \citet{Ueda2014}, which are based on a series of X-ray surveys.
 There are also QLFs based on observations in other wavebands \citep[e.g., UV luminosity functions from][]{Kulkarni2019}, but we use those from X-ray surveys due to their uniformity in AGN selection and robustness against (moderate) obscuration.
 We adopted the empirical correction scheme from \citet{Ueda2014} to account for Compton-thick AGN populations (see Appendix \ref{aa:ctk_corr} for full details).
 We also tested using bolometric QLFs from multiple wavebands from \citet{Shen2020}, and found no qualitative changes in our results.
+The posterior distribution of model parameters does change significantly if assuming quasar luminosity functions and Compton-thick corrections from \citet{Ananna2019}.
+However, there is strong inconsistency between these luminosity functions and the QPDFs from \citet{Aird2018}.
+In light of this, we do not adopt Ananna et al.\ QLFs in the main text.
+For further details, we refer readers to Appendix \ref{aa:ctk_corr}.

 QLFs constrain the total radiative energy output of active SMBHs \citep[][]{Conroy2013,Caplar2015}.
 To constrain the mass-dependence of AGN luminosity distributions, we included quasar probability distribution functions (QPDFs) from \citet{Aird2018}.
-These functions are expressed as the conditional probability distributions of \slx{}$\equiv L_{\mathrm{X}} / (1.04\times10^{34}\mathrm{erg\ s}^{-1}\times M_*)$.
+These functions are expressed as the conditional probability distributions of \slx{}$\equiv L_{\mathrm{X}} / (1.04\times10^{34}\mathrm{erg\ s}^{-1}\times M_*/M_\odot)$.
 These distributions are given as functions of stellar mass ($M_*$) and redshift, and are obtained by modeling the X-ray luminosities of galaxies in the CANDELS and UltraVISTA surveys. \citet{Aird2018} did not correct for the presence of Compton-thick AGNs in their modeling, so we adopted the empirical scheme given by \citet{Ueda2014} to correct our predicted QPDFs for this selection bias (see Appendix \ref{aa:ctk_corr} for more details).